paritosh149/code-tst/readme.md

     - EXTRA POINTS:
         - Add extra tests to make the code coverage higher

+## Pending

+    - Multiple network calls to be executed asynchronously, later collect the response and continue using Promise.all

 ## End Goal

 Make all failing tests pass!!